deployKF/website/content/guides/getting-started.md

 deployKF requires [:custom-argocd-color: __Argo CD__](./dependencies/argocd.md#what-is-argo-cd) to manage lifecycle and state ([learn why](./dependencies/argocd.md#how-does-deploykf-use-argo-cd)).
 See our [version matrix](../releases/version-matrix.md#deploykf-dependencies) for a list of supported Argo CD versions.
 How you configure ArgoCD depends on which ["mode of operation"](#modes-of-operation) you have chosen.
-If you are unsure which mode to use, we recommend the _ArgoCD Plugin Mode_.

 The following table lists the requirements in each mode: